 Vaccination has been announced in The Netherlands 17-12

 There will come an end to this shitshow one day.
 COVID-19 vaccination will start on the 6th (yesterday when this airs) of Januari in The Netherlands (and other countries in Europe have started too).
 That’s a huge relief if I speak for myself.
 I think it means that the deaths due to COVID-19 will drop dramatically.
-I hope life will get back to ‘normal’ again.
+Hopefully, life will get back to ‘normal’ again.
 I however find it unfair that the rich people in the world will be the first to benefit from the vaccines.

 Personal practical tip: I hate to bring it to you, but there is a big chance something like COVID-19 will happen again.
 Scientists have been warning about it for years and it has happened before on smaller scales, like with Q-fever or Ebola.
 I’ve written about it before, but we humans have done this ourselves by eating animals and having too close contact with the natural world.
 We should all go vegan if we want to prevent this from happening again and give the natural world space to thrive without us.
 In The Netherlands we have a huge risk on another zoonosis because we have massive pig and cow farms stuffed full.

 26% Renewable Energy in 2020 in The Netherlands 22-12